DylanB5402/nodejs_playground/README.md

     - show an error page if the user doesn't exist

+- Navigate to /users/all to see all user data

-- (stretch) use pug to create html pages showing the user's data
+- (stretch) use Pug to create html pages showing the user's data